opencog/sensory/examples/README.md

 The API is meant to be an affordance for machine learning, and not for human programmers.
 If you just wanted to work with files or chat on IRC, you need none of this stuff.
-All this complicated glop is meant to allow simple & easier machine interaction.
+All this stuff is complicated and convoluted; it is meant for simple & easy machine interaction, rather than application development.

 That is to say, all of these examples are much too complicated and difficult.
 The eventual goal is to automate the hooking up of sensors to motors.
 That automation layer is completely missing, just right now.
-So instead, the below demo a big complex mess of the guts of the system.
+So instead, the list of examples below demo a big complex mess of the guts of the system.
 If you think this is fugnuts complicated, you're right, it is.

 The [Architecture Overview](Architecture.md) provides a sketch of how things should work, eventually (if that day ever comes).